 Lodge at the Old Barracks

 The Lodge at the Barracks guest accommodation is a restored townhouse in Athenry.
-Just 12km from Galway city, you may enjoy staying in a smaller town that has its own rich heritage.
+Just 12km from Galway, you can enjoy staying in a smaller town with a rich heritage.

-A quality restaurant, bakery and pizzeria are provided onsite.
-Closing time is 6pm for food however and as Athenry is smaller than Galway, you may not have as many dining options in the evenings thereafter.
+A quality restaurant, bakery, and pizzeria are provided onsite.
+However, food service closes at 6 pm, and as Athenry is smaller than Galway, you may not have as many dining options in the evenings after that.
 This is worth considering when planning your stay.

-The lodge received the TripAdvisor ‘Hall of Fame’ Award, which occurs after receiving 5 certificates of excellence over 5 consecutive years.
+The lodge received the TripAdvisor ‘Hall of Fame’ Award, which is given after receiving five certificates of excellence over five consecutive years.

 Food for every occasion: 30 of the best places to get food in Galway City